On Nandita Das's Birthday, Here Are Five Must-Watch Movies Of The Dynamic Actor

 Fire

 It was the first Bollywood film which narrated the love between two women.
-Released in 1996, Fire qualifies to be called a queer classic because it is the first Indian film to show homosexuality.
+Released in 1996, Fire qualifies to be called a queer classic due to the fact that it was the first Indian film to show homosexuality.
 It is also the first Indian mainstream film that narrated the realities of queer life.
-Nandita Das played the lead role in the film.
+Nandita Das played the lead role in the film alongside Shabana Azmi.
 Directed by Deepa Mehta, the movie was widely appreciated by critics across the country.

 Kannathil Muthamittal